georchestra/georchestra/migrations/24.0/README.md

 ## Elasticsearch

-Elasticsearch can be upgraded to 7.17.15.
+Elasticsearch has been upgraded to 7.17.15.

 ## LDAP

-The `IMPORT` user was added to the ldap schema.
+The `IMPORT` role was added to the ldap schema.

 This role allows user to have access to the import tool (datafeeder).

-By default, users couldn't use datafeeder application.
+By default, users can't use datafeeder application.

 ## ⚠️ Console : Area of competence